-One of the underlying purposes of the K-12 Educational Administration program is to help candidates work on these issues of origin, purpose, and destiny and to create their own worldview.
-We believe such a worldview will consciously and unconsciously guide their work in educational administration.
-While each candidate must make his or her own decisions and discoveries related to their worldview, the K-12 Educational Administration program is guided by a Seventh-day Adventist Christian worldview.
+One of the underlying purposes of the Educational Leadership program is to help candidates work on these issues of origin, purpose, and destiny and to create their own worldview.
+We believe such a worldview will consciously and unconsciously guide their work in educational leadership.
+While each candidate must make his or her own decisions and discoveries related to their worldview, the Educational Leadership program is guided by a Seventh-day Adventist Christian worldview.